Introduction

 networking.firewall.enable = false;

-environment.systemPackages = with pkgs; [ openmpi ior scripts.start_ior ];
+environment.systemPackages = with pkgs; [ openmpi ior glusterfs scripts.start_ior scripts.remount_glusterfs ];

 environment.etc = {